JuliaAI/StatisticalMeasures.jl/docs/src/index.md

 # Overview

 This package defines common measures (metrics) for classification and regression problems in statistics and machine learning.
-To see if your favorite measures is implemented, see [this list](@ref aliases).
+To see if your favorite measure is implemented, see [this list](@ref aliases).
 Some multi-target measures are included, but see also [Custom multi-target measures](@ref).